MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 ### Retrieve the password from Azure Active Directory

 You're almost there!
-First, you must sign in to Microsoft Graph.
+First, sign in to Microsoft Graph.
 Then, use the `Get-LapsAADPassword` cmdlet to retrieve the password.

 To sign in to Microsoft Graph, use the `Connect-MgGraph` cmdlet.
 You must know your Azure tenant ID and the application ID of the Azure Active Directory application you created earlier.
 Run the cmdlet once to sign in.
 For example: